Enable and use Activity Logging

 When audit log search in the Office 365 Security and Compliance Center is turned on, user and admin activity from your organization is recorded in the audit log and retained for 90 days.
 However, your organization might not want to record and retain audit log data.
 Or you might be using a third-party security information and event management (SIEM) application to access your auditing data.
 In those cases, a global admin can turn off audit log search in Office 365.

 - Office has a 3KB limit for each audit record.
-Therefore, in some cases a single record from Dynamics 365 for Customer Engagement apps needs to be split into multiple records in Office.
+Therefore, in some cases a single record from Customer Engagement (on-premises) needs to be split into multiple records in Office.
 The CorrelationId field can be used to retrieve the set of split records for a given source record.
 Operations that are likely to require splitting include RetrieveMultiple and ExportToExcel.

 - Some operations need additional processing to retrieve all relevant data.
 For example, RetrieveMultiple and ExportToExcel are processed to extract the list of records that are retrieved or exported.
 However, not all relevant operations are yet processed.
 For example, ExportToWord is currently logged as single operation with no additional details about what was exported.

-- In the Office 365 Security and Compliance Center (protection.office.com), the Activities drop-down has a section called Dynamics 365 for Customer Engagement apps activities, with nine activities listed.
+- In the Office 365 Security and Compliance Center (protection.office.com), the Activities drop-down has a section called Customer Engagement (on-premises) activities, with nine activities listed.
 However, the audit logs currently only use the Accessed other entity type activity.
 Selecting any of the others alone will filter out all results.
-The simplest option for now is to click on the Dynamics 365 for Customer Engagement apps activities header, which will select all activities.
+The simplest option for now is to click on the Customer Engagement (on-premises) activities header, which will select all activities.

 - In future releases, logging will disabled for operations that are determined to not be useful based on a review of the logs.
 For example, some operations result from automated system activity, not user activity.